Xt-Editor/Xt-Editor-Xt-Core/doc/IDEAS.md

-(I got this idea from @spudowiar who mentioned Xi's editor method of transferring data frontend <--> backend, and how it was inefficient.
-For the most part, @spudowiar has the right idea here.
-KISS it.)
+(I got this idea from @spudowiar who mentioned Xi's editor method of transferring data frontend <--> backend, and how it was inefficient. @spudowiar has the right idea here.)

 ### Frontend

 #### Frontend boot-up

-The frontend will bootstrap itself on launch (this should be quick! - caching?), and if there's no server available, launch, wait for a `READY` signal, and then start the frontend.
+The frontend will bootstrap itself on launch (this should be quick!!)
+, and if there's no server available, launch, wait for a `READY` signal, and then start the frontend.

-xtensis-core should have API's to deal with everyday tasks
+xtensis-core should have API's to deal with everyday tasks.

 ## Addons